JAndritsch/mtgextractor/README.md

     rake db:migrate

-Populate your database with card data from Gatherer (this will take a while):

-    rake mtgextractor:update_all_sets

 ## Updating your database

+Populate your database with all cards for every set from Gatherer (this will take a while):

+    RAILS_ENV=environment rake mtgextractor:update_all_sets

 When a new set comes out, you can simply update your database for just that one set.
 All you have to do is run a rake task and specify which set you want to update.

-    rake mtgextractor:update_set "Set Name"
+    RAILS_ENV=environment SET="Set name" rake mtgextractor:update_set

+Note: If you don't specify a RAILS_ENV, it will default to 'development'.